 Some of the services a credit lawyer may perform include:

-- Obtaining copies of your credit report from all three major credit reporting agencies for the credit lawyer to review;
+Obtaining copies of your credit report from all for the credit lawyer to review;

-- A credit lawyer negotiates with creditors to settle debts; and,
+A credit lawyer negotiates with creditors to; and,

-- If a debt lawsuit is filed, the credit lawyer represents you in court.
+If a is filed, the credit lawyer represents you in court.

-Depending on your unique situation, the credit lawyer may perform other services to help repair your credit rating.
+Depending on your unique situation, the credit lawyer may perform other services to help repair your credit rating.↑ Back to top

 Do I Need a Credit Repair Lawyer?